Mathematics (MA) (MA)

 MA 367 Combinatorial Enumeration 3 cr

 An introduction to the mathematical theory of counting.
-Basic counting principles, permutations and combinations, partitions, recurrence relations, and a selection of more advanced topics such as generating functions, combinatorial designs, Ramsey theory, or group actions and Poyla theory.
+Topics covered are: basic counting principles, permutations, combinations, pigeonhole principle, inclusion-exclusion principle, partitions, recurrence relations, generating functions, and enumeration under group action.

 MA 390 Special Topics 1-3 cr